-Third, one of the members of the conspiracy performed at least one overt act [on or after [date]] for the purpose of carrying out the conspiracy, with all of you agreeing on a particular overt act that you find was committed.
+Third, one of the members of the conspiracy performed at least one overt act [on or after [date]] for the purpose of carrying out the conspiracy.

 An agreement to defraud is an agreement to deceive or cheat.

 A conspiracy is a kind of criminal partnership-an agreement of two or more persons to commit one or more crimes.
 The crime of conspiracy is the agreement to do something unlawful; it does not matter whether the crime agreed upon was committed.